What is a Variable Annuity?

 Remember: Variable annuities are designed to be long-term investments, to meet retirement and other long-range goals.
 Variable annuities are not suitable for meeting short-term goals because substantial taxes and insurance company charges may apply if you withdraw your money early.
 Variable annuities also involve investment risks, just as mutual funds do.

-Click Here to see a list of insurance companies that offer variable annuities contracts that we have worked with in the past.
-This is not a recommendation or endorsement of their products.
 Specific products and investment choices can only be made after a customized suitability review has been performed.

 You should consider your investment objectives before investing into any product.
 Consider the risks, charges and expenses of the variable annuity and its underlying investment options carefully before investing.
 Price volatility, liquidity and other risks accompany an investment into variable annuities.
 The prospectuses for the variable annuity contain this and other information.
 This information should be reviewed prior to investing.
 You may obtain a free prospectus by calling your financial professional.